Wednesday, March 24, 2010

 To Feed or Not To Feed

-This morning as I was packing Steve's lunch, I heard it.
+This morning as I was packing lunch, I heard it.

 Meow!

 Certainly my imagination, I thought.
 But then it become more persistent.
 Meow!
 Meow!
 I'm likely to be hungry!
 I'm likely to be cold!
 I'm almost positively adorable!
 Meow!
 I inched toward the back door, peered out the window, and there it was.
-The stray cat Steve and I had seen wandering the neighborhood last night.
-I instantly went into cat-lover mode, apologizing, saying I would be right there, and ran to get a saucer of milk for this hungry, cold, and certainly adorable white cat.
+The stray cat I had seen wandering the neighborhood last night.
+I instantly went into cat-lover mode, apologized, said I would be right there, and fixed a saucer of milk for this hungry, cold, and certainly adorable white cat.
 I inched the back door open.
 The cat instantly ran inside the apartment.

-I grabbed said cat, because I couldn't have it wandering our kitchen, ran to turn off the alarm, and paused for a moment as the cat settled into my arms on the way back to our patio.
-It was very clean, and friendly, I noticed.
+I grabbed said cat, because I couldn't have it wandering my kitchen, ran to turn off the alarm, and paused for a moment as the cat settled into my arms.
+It was very clean, and friendly.
 All signs pointed to this cat once having home.
 No collar though.
-The cat had no idea what to do with the milk I set out for it.
+I put the cat back on the porch.
+It had no idea what to do with the milk I set out for it.
 I decided to leave it, and tried really hard not to name it (Stravinsky).

 I updated Steve, who had been showering during my adventure.
 He said, "Did you wash your hands?"
 I washed them.